-A) Margins are totally dependent to the department you are selling to.
+A) Margins are totally dependent on the department you are selling to.
 Any program out of aisle will have even higher margin requirements.
 Margin conversations will always come up and never go away.
 Manufacturers need to stick to what keeps them profitable.
 Don’t ever jeopardize your company by going below your margin goals, because I guarantee you that retailers won’t do it for you.
 Try to offer seasonal programs or promotions that allow for incremental margins and then talk in terms of the blended margin you are providing.

 “If your brand is not active on social media, the retailer will take notice and their support may wane.”

-Q) Another strategy seems to be to creating a buzz through online outlets and bloggers, so that that consumers start looking for the product in-store and asking about it.
+Q) Another strategy seems to be creating a buzz through online outlets and bloggers, so that consumers start looking for the product in-store and asking about it.
 Have you seen cases where a marketing strategy for a product has increased demand for that product by a retail partner?

-A) Marketing and advertising has changed drastically over the past 10 years.
+A) Marketing and advertising have changed drastically over the past 10 years.
 TV is still the #1 driver for my industry, but social media and online marketing and advertising are also important platforms.
 If your brand is not active on social media, the retailer will take notice and their support may wane.
 It is still very hard to measure how social media and online marketing and advertising affect sales, so many retailers want them aligned with in-store demo’s or coupons.

 Q) Any tips you’d give on packaging that is attractive to national retailers?

 A) Always compare your item and packaging to the competition’s “like item” and know how it stacks up.
 This is the first thing the buyer will do.
 Also, be aware of the perceived value your item/packaging shows to the consumer.
-If it is a premium retail, the packaging better be premium.
-If your item is $9.99 and competitive items the same size are $5.99 be prepared to talk about why.
+If it is premium retail, the packaging better be premium.
+If your item is $9.99 and competitive items the same size are $5.99, be prepared to talk about why.